qiskit-community/qiskit-algorithms/CONTRIBUTING.md

 ### Pull request checklist

-When submitting a pull request and you feel it is ready for review, please ensure that:
+If you submit a pull request and you feel it is ready for review, please ensure that:

 1. The code follows the _code style_ of this project and successfully